-- our existing capital resources and interest earned on that capital; - · payments under collaborative and licensing agreements with corporate partners, if any; and - through lease or loan financing and future public or private financing.
+- our existing capital resources and interest earned on that capital; - · payments under collaborative and licensing agreements with corporate partners; and - · through lease or loan financing and future public or private financing.

-We believe that our available funds will be sufficient to fund our operations at least through 2003.
+We believe that our available funds will be sufficient to fund our operations at least through 2004.
 However, this is a forward-looking statement, and there may be changes that would consume available resources significantly before such time.
 Our long-term capital requirements and the adequacy of our available funds will depend upon many factors, including:

-- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships;

-- our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others for development and commercialization of our product candidates, in particular, our neuraminidase inhibitor; and - successful commercialization of our products consistent with our licensing strategy.
+- the progress of our research, drug discovery and development programs; - · changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - · the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · our dependence on others for development and commercialization of our product candidates, and - · successful commercialization of our products consistent with our licensing strategy.